 While this study focused on evaluating the statistical consequences of effort reduction when collecting age and length samples on bottom trawl surveys, our stated goal was also to address the tradeoffs between stock assessment input data uncertainty and workforce health and efficiency.
 On fishery surveys, each fish that is handled to determine sex and length represents physical efforts of filling baskets that can weigh approximately 30 kg, lifting these baskets and moving them across an unstable deck to various data collection stations multiple times, grabbing each fish to make an incision and then handling these fish to record length measurements.
 We showed that the combined sex and sex-specific length frequency sampling can be reduced from current sampling levels without major consequences to length composition uncertainty.
 Table 2 outlines that collecting length observations at levels less than historical sampling may result in 7,000 - 32,000 fewer collections per year for the surveys evaluated, which would amount to a substantial decrease in repetitive motions for survey teams.
 Because the average number of survey age collections are generally an order of magnitude less than the average number of lengths sampled on a survey (Table 1), reducing age sampling efforts may not decrease the overall repetitive motions of survey teams, although gripping a fish to cut through its cranial plate can require more force and awkward wrist movements to collect these samples.
 Currently, there are no studies that could be used to help evaluate the monetary consequence of over-sampling that causes repetitive-motion injuries.
-But we do note that these injuries exist in survey teams (as well as for fishery observers), and in some cases have led to Workman Compensation claims.
+But we do note that these injuries exist in survey teams (as well as for fishery observers), and in some cases have led to Workman Compensation claims (Stan Kotwicki, personal communication, December 14, 2021).
 It would be difficult, if not impossible, to predict the savings in terms of health or monetary consequences of repetitive motion injuries by sub-sampling at the levels we have recommended here, but we suggest that any reductions in effort would have at least some benefit to reducing these types of injuries.
 Of course, one should recognize that it would be impossible to completely remove these risks, as survey data need to continually be conducted and there will always be some level of physical effort required to collect these samples.

 In this study, we demonstrate a method for evaluating tradeoffs between stock assessment needs and workforce health and efficiency and recommend that fishery-independent survey groups collaborate with stock assessment scientists to determine how age and length collections can be optimized.
 Future work to evaluate the consequences of reducing, or increasing, composition data collections should include developing simulation methods that can directly evaluate variables such as life-history characteristics and intra-haul correlation levels.